keystroke3/FileSurf/README.md

 DISCLAIMER:
-Filesurf is a hobby project created for personal use and made public for others to use and contribute to.
-The authors are not responsible for any data loss or damages that may result in use of Filesurf.
+census is a hobby project created for personal use and made public for others to use and contribute to.
+The authors are not responsible for any data loss or damages that may result in use of census.